chshersh/chshersh.github.io/posts/2020-05-07-github-actions.md

    from scratch.
 But when they are built, the whole cache will be reused next time.
 4. Your project builds on macOS and Windows only using the latest (or working) GHC version.
-It usually won't give you a lot to build with multiple GHC versions on all three platforms.
+Building with multiple GHC versions on all three platforms usually doesn't give you much.
 So instead of having a `N x M` matrix, it's enough to have a `N + M - 1` matrix.
 Though, you can easily change this behaviour by removing relevant `exclude` sections.